thiruking/Project_Jarvis-/README.md

 For best voice experience, use Chrome or Edge browsers.
 Data is stored in jarvis_data/ as Excel and pickle files.
 Make sure your API keys are valid and have sufficient quota.

+### RESULT :

+“A functional AI-based virtual assistant (J.A.R.V.I.S) was successfully conceptualized and partially implemented using Python.
+The assistant is capable of recognizing voice commands, processing natural language, and performing basic system tasks like opening applications, searching the web, and providing real-time information such as time, weather, and news.
+This project demonstrates the integration of speech recognition, text-to-speech, API usage, and automation into a single personalized AI assistant system.”